joshmarlow/chipchat-dev-documents/A Brief Summary for ChipChat Software Design.md

 ## Models
 ### User:
 User session:

 1. Chipchat id (E.g. @e12345677)
 2. Database id
 3. User token (used for some actions, such as updating profile info and changing the info for the group you owned)
 4. Phone number -> SignIn
 5. Nickname: user defined name
-6. Chat group ids: Joined chat groups
-7. Host group ids ?
-8. Chat history for a user ? (<message contains user id> or <user contains message id>) (MongoDB?)
-9. Blocked user ids
-10. Friends ids
-11. Stories (posts): all posts sent by user in all chat groups
+6. Stories (posts): all posts sent by user in all chat groups
-12. Notifications: (hard)
+7. Notifications: (hard)
     1. New friend requests
     2. Mentions
     3. New stories under the group you joined
-13. Information be shown in user profile page:
+8. Information be shown in user profile page:
     1. Private info: the info only visible for the account owner:
         1. Blocked user ids (No.8 above)
         2. Phone number (No.3 above)